Skip Navigation

 3. Shall not interfere with a colleague's exercise of political or civil rights and responsibilities.

-4. Shall not engage in harassment or discriminatory conduct which unreasonably interferes with an individual's performance of professional or work responsibilities or with the orderly processes of education or which creates a hostile, intimidating, abusive, offensive, or oppressive environment; and, further, shall make reasonable effort to assure that each individual is protected from such harassment or discrimination.
+4. Shall not engage in harassment or discriminatory conduct which unreasonably interferes with an individual's performance of professional or work responsibilities or with the orderly processes of education or which creates a hostile, intimidating, abusive, offensive, or oppressive environment; and, further, shall make a reasonable effort to assure that each individual is protected from such harassment or discrimination.

 5. Shall not make malicious or intentionally false statements about a colleague.

-6. Training Requirement - All employees, educational support, instructional personnel and administrators are required as a condition of employment to complete training on these standards of ethical conduct.
+6. Training Requirement - All employees, educational support, instructional personnel, and administrators are required as a condition of employment to complete training on these standards of ethical conduct.

 Reporting Misconduct by Instructional Personnel and Administrators

-Reporting Child Abuse, Abandonment or Neglect
+Reporting Child Abuse, Abandonment, or Neglect

 All employees and agents have an affirmative duty to report all actual or suspected cases of child abuse, abandonment, or neglect.
 Call 1-800-96-ABUSE or report online at: http://www.dcf.state.fl.us/abuse/report/